Public education

 The NCLB act also holds teachers to high standards and requires them to be "qualified."
 A qualified teacher is one who has attained at least a four-year college degree and passed licensing and certification requirements by the state.

 Many states rushed to adopt the new standards.
 As educators began to fully learn the new standards, they were frustrated and unhappy with the requirements.
 Some states protested, and others withdrew from the program.
 Critics felt that the CCSS were too controlling and put too much emphasis on teaching students materials to help them succeed in standardized tests.
+Further, proponents pointed out the CCSS placed all the emphasis on math and English Language Arts with other subjects being ignored, or even abandoned.
 On the other hand, supporters appreciated the guidance of what should be taught and saw the benefits of teaching the same standards across the states.

 Bibliography